jthielmann/xai_cc/docs/dino.md

 - [x] Fused AdamW: `use_fused_adamw: true` (CUDA-only; falls back if unsupported).
 - [x] SyncBatchNorm (optional): enable via Trainer (`use_sync_batchnorm: true`), effective in DDP.
 - [x] Feature norm check: logs `cls_norm`, `patch_norm` per step (first student view) to monitor collapse.
+## Sanity Run

+- Use `sanity_run: true` in your config to train on a tiny subset of the dataset for quick smoke checks.
+- Optional: override `sanity_max_samples` to control how many rows are loaded from each of `train.csv` and `val.csv` (default 1024 for train and 256 for val).
+- Example (YAML under `parameters`):

+  sanity_run:
+    value: true
+  sanity_max_samples:
+    value: 1024